flancian/garden/index.md

   - [[person]]
     - contains links to nodes about [[people]]
   - #go
-    - contains, and [[redirects to, links (URLs) tagged as canonical for some node
+    - contains, and [[redirects]] to, URLs tagged as canonical for some node.

+# Journals
+-
 - **Here again** on [[2024-02-19]] as I'm trying out [[silverbullet]] = [[silver bullet]] as [[Agora Editor]].
 It is looking highly promising -- if you want to try out [[note taking]], in the Agora or in your private garden, consider giving it a shot!
 - [[journals]]
   - will lead you to a variety of nodes matching a date, like: